joeyounan55/Xinam1ne/README.md

 make -f Makefile -n all
 ```

+If the `Dopamine` component is missing or its Makefile hasn't been checked out, the build system will skip that step automatically.

 ### Why Xinam1ne instead of Dopamine?

 Honestly, do what you want.
 Dopamine works fine to some extent.
 A lot of you ask me what changes with Xinam1ne and I always have to type out the same old stuff, so have a list of what Xinam1ne has that Dopamine doesn't: